zweed4u/SnapSave/README.md

 "They’ll view it, laugh, and then the Snap disappears from the screen – unless they take a screenshot!"...or do 'they'?

-SnapSave allows savvy users to replicate a request when loading a snap.
+SnapSave allows *somewhat* savvy users to replicate a request when loading a snap.
+All you need is mitmproxy!
-Route traffic from your device through a proxy, open snapchat, 'tap to load' the snap of interest and seek how to replicate.
+Route traffic from your device through a proxy, open snapchat, 'tap to load' the snap of interest and ~~seek how to replicate.~~ let snapSave do the rest.
 * Two Scripts, Two Libraries! (sorta)
  * Pick your poison with either the urllib module or the request library
 * Requires network sniffing to obtain necessary values of fields in the POST form used in viewing a snap